pyEdwin/Python/python_exercices/README.md

 #### Exercice 6

-* Write a program that prints the number of words on each line of a given file(don't worry about punction).
+* Write a program that prints the number of words on each line of a given file.